 From our one-of-a-kind CINEMETAL shirts to your favorite Criterion Collection DVDs, IFC Center has all your cinemaniac needs covered.

-And it’s easy to place an order: fill out our online form here or call us at 212.524.1569; shipping for all orders is $4.95.
+And it’s easy to place an order, just call us at 212.524.1569; shipping for all orders is $4.95.
 Or you can always stop by our concession stand and make your purchase in person.

 And don’t forget: IFC Center members receive 20% off all merchandise!